Remember Me by Estelle Laure

 If you could erase all of your painful memories, would you?
 Blue Owens wakes up one day with the strangest feeling that something is very wrong.
 Everyone’s acting weird, and she’s found a note in her closet telling her to get on the Little Blue Bus at 7:45, which she does, meeting up with the exact person she was supposed to avoid: Adam Mendoza.

 Even though she has no idea who he is, something about him is so familiar.
 When the two are discovered by their families, the truth is revealed—Blue has paid to have her memories removed, and Adam is one of those memories.

 What transpires is Blue’s journey to get her memories back, uncover the truth of why she had them removed in the first place, and ultimately decide whether they were too necessary to who she is to lose in the first place.

 Deeply thought-provoking, Remember Me left me with the same question asked in the synopsis.
 If I could have all my memories erased and wake up the next day forgetting all the bad things that ever happened to me, would I?

-Remember Me opens on the eve of protagonist Blue Owens' seventeenth birthday, when she finds the note in her jewelry box instructing her to get on the Little Blue Bus the following morning.
+Remember Me opens on the eve of protagonist Blue Owens' seventeenth birthday, when she finds the note in her jewellery box instructing her to get on the Little Blue Bus the following morning.
 She doesn't know where the note came from, how she came to possess it, or who she could be meeting on the bus, but she feels compelled to follow its instructions.
 It's there that she meets Adam Mendoza, and the missing pieces of the puzzle start to come together over the remainder of the book.

 A captivating and engaging read, with strong themes of trauma, loss, depression, and grief, I found this one hard to put down, reading the entire book in two sittings.
 Although Laure has penned many novels, this is the first I've read, and I thought it was beautifully written.
 I liked the strong LGBTQ+ representation and use of pronouns for the character of Jack, as well.